simonmichael/hledger/hledger/hledger.m4.md

 (AKA disposal method / reduction method / booking method).

 The default method is FIFO (first in, first out).
-You can override this with a `lots` tag on the commodity or account.
-(An account tag will take precedence.)
+You can override this with a `lots` tag value on the commodity or account declaration.
+(An account tag will take precedence; on an account, the tag requires a method value.)
 Eg:

 ```journal